mabn17/ramverk1-module/README.md

-# Anax weather application
+# Anax weather module

 badges

 Anax weather module implementing a weather application.

-This Weather application can be used to see the weeks weather and/or the weather for the past month.
+This Weather module can be used to see the weeks weather and/or the weather for the past month.
 Use this together with an Anax installation.

-This application has a graphical part in witch the user searches for a given location and resives the data of the weeks weather and the past 30 days.
+This module has a graphical part in witch the user searches for a given location and resives the data of the weeks weather and the past 30 days.

-It also contains a REST api with HTTP method GET.
+It also provides a REST api with HTTP method GET.
 The route takes a location as an argument and returns a JSON response with the same and more details as the graphical interface.
-See more in [View/explainJson.php](/view/explainJson.php).
+See more in [View/explainJson.php](https://github.com/mabn17/ramverk1-module/blob/master/view/weather/explainJson.php).

 # Install and setup Anax